Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 A clean comparison separates the stage and timing of each cost.
 Upfront costs should be compared with upfront costs.
 Monthly costs should be compared with monthly costs.
 Irregular repair exposure should be compared with repair exposure.
 Selling costs should be considered when thinking about the full lifecycle.

 This approach does not make every decision obvious, but it prevents a common error: choosing the option that looks cheaper only because some costs were left outside the comparison.
+Articles on common homeownership cost mistakes, mortgage payment vs. real cost, and the monthly home cost estimator can support clearer comparisons.

 11. How to use the three-stage model before buying